tjaRoxasXIII/js-project/README.md

 # README

 This application is a Rails-API backend which serves information to an HTML front-end through the use of Javascript fetches.
 The intent is to replicate, on a very low level, the combat style of a Turn-based RPG.
-To begin the application, please use the following instructions
+To begin the application, please use the following instructions:

 # ToDo